SJSUSpring2020-CMPE272/FuelSense/README.md

 Simulation modeling with machine learning is a well-researched field and is commonly used in weather prediction.
 We believe that by mirroring these techniques it may be possible to more effectively control the spread of diseases.

 #### Project idea description
 A web application that will predict various diseases like smallpox, polio, measles, mumps, rubella, hepatitis A, and whooping cough at the state level for the US.
 The application will use a 45+ year weekly trending data to analyze and predict the number of cases that might be triggered for a particular week in a particular state.
 Architectures like LSTMs and other RNN variants will be used to make effective and accurate predictions on the data.
-It will use a graphing library to alert the users of future health.
+It will use a graphing library to display the trends of future epidemics in an interactive way.Epidemic patterns can be compared to stock medicine supplies and manage medical services.

 #### Data Source
 https://www.kaggle.com/pitt/contagious-diseases/data